particle-iot/docs/src/content/tutorials/device-os/usb-serial.md

 works well with Particle devices; it's fully compatible and has a micro-USB connector like the Photon, Electron, Argon, and Boron.
 It works without additional drivers on Mac and Linux and there are drivers available for Windows.

-There are many other options:
+There are many other options, however:

 - Make sure your converter is a 3.3V TTL serial converter.
 - Absolutely not an RS232 converter - that will permanently damage your Particle device!
-- `FT232` is a good search term, however.
+- `FT232` is a good search term.
 It's the name of FTDI chip in many of these converters.
 - There are other chipsets like the CH340 that also work fine.

 A 5V TTL converter will probably work Particle Device TX to converter RX, but never connect